caprover/caprover-website/docs/deployment-methods.md

 Regardless of your deployment method, make sure that you have a 'captain-definition' file in your project.
 See docs on [Captain Definition](captain-definition-file.md) for more details.

 ## Deploy via CLI
-Simply run `captainduckduck deploy` in your git repo and follow the steps.
+Simply run `caprover deploy` in your git repo and follow the steps.
 This is the best method as it's the only method that reports potential build failures to you.
 Read more about it here:
  [Get Started - Step 4](get-started.md#step-4-deploy-the-test-app).

 ## Deploy via Web Dashboard